Online Courses

 Kajabi app

-While its course platform isn’t as good as others and it has very limited community functions, where Kajabi excels is in the ability to create complex marketing systems.
+Where Kajabi excels is in the ability to create complex marketing systems.
 People building courses can create landing pages, marketing funnels, and email sequences to market them.
 It comes with preset funnels and landing page templates, with different ways to sell and upsell.

 Kajabi integrated marketing

 Kajabi is strongest for building a marketing funnel into a prerecorded course.
 Although they've been adding some features for live courses and community, so far these tools exist on a separate "Kajabi 2.0" platform and app--since it added these by acquiring a community chat app called Vibely.
+This means you need 2 different apps to access Kajabi courses and community, and a 3rd if you want to control any admin features.

 Kajabi Community 2.0